Creeping Fig (Ficus pumila) Indoor Care; Watering, Light, Fertilizer, Soil, Problems

 Soggy soil: Ensure that the pot has a drainage hole and the soil drains easily.

-Overwatering: Do not water on a schedule.
+Inconsistent watering: Do not water on a schedule.
 Wait until the top 1-2 inches of soil dry out before watering again.
+Do not laeve the soil to dry out completely for long.

 Nutrients deficiency: Feeding monthly from spring through summer with a balanced, water-soluble fertilizer is recommended.